wbcsd/pact-catalog/CONTRIB_SOLUTION.md

 ### 6. Contribute a Conformance Test Result

-> **_NOTE:_** If your solution has not yet been tested for conformance, please skip thi step.
+> **_NOTE:_** If your solution has not yet been tested for conformance, please skip this step.

-If have already tested your solution for conformance with the Pathfinder Framework, please contribute a <strong>Conformance Test Result</strong> by following [these instructions](./CONTRIB_TEST.md)
+If have already tested your solution for conformance with the Pathfinder Framework, please contribute a <strong>Conformance Test Result</strong> by following [these instructions](./CONTRIB_TEST.md).

 ### 7. Commit and push your branch